Click4Assistance UK Live Chat Software

 Level Level 4

-Start Date September or January
+September or January

-Duration 18-24 months
+18-24 months

-Mode of Study Part time
+Mode of Study Part-time

-Awarding Body Pearson BTEC
+Awarding Body

 Course Overview

 The purpose of Pearson BTEC Higher Nationals in Architectural Technology for England is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the construction sector and adapt to a constantly changing world.
 The qualifications aim to widen access to higher education and enhance the career prospects of those who undertake them.
-Having 'for England in the title means this qualification is designed to meet the requirements of specific Occupational Standards.
-Meeting the requirements of the Occupational Standards relates to:

-• Qualifications that are ‘quality marked’ as Higher Technical Qualifications (HTQ)
+• Qualifications that are ‘quality marked’ as Higher Technical Qualifications (HTQ).

-• Qualifications that meet the knowledge, skills, and behaviours for identified job roles that are associated with the relevant Occupational Standards
+• Qualifications that meet the knowledge, skills, and behaviours for identified job roles that are associated with the relevant Occupational Standards.

 You’ll learn through a combination of formal and informal sessions including practical, resource-based learning activities together with work-based learning.